RobAstur/Programming-for-data-analytics/Project/README.md

 •	Age group: Select all.
 •	Sex: Male and Female.
 Initially I selected all but It was changed to Male and Female.

 **Homelessness rate**: Table were built from multiple tables.
 It was opened directly from the cloud.
 Websites can be found in the project.
+Details about how to combine the tables can be found in the project.

 Data is available from 1998.
 It contains information about unemployment rate by age groups and sex.(Reference 1) It contains the number of homeless people in the country by region, sex, group age and type of accommodation provided.
 To create the table all the data was opened directly from the website month by month.
 Information cover from 2019 to October 2024.
 All the tables were combined to create a single table.
 In 2022 there was a change in the table, thus, few columns needed to be removed to create the final table.
 A new column was added to the tables to ensure dates were tracker and review the evolution.
 Finally, all the number were converted to integers.
 There were issues with numbers with comma (References 6,7,8).